-When a spider sits down beside us, we typically don’t wait to see what it looks like before running away.
-There are many types of spiders in the world and each has its own unique traits.
-Knowing which one is in your home can help you determine how to handle the situation.
-We’ve made a list of common spiders that you could find hiding in your house.
+When a spider sits down beside you, you typically don’t wait to see what it looks like before running away.
+There are many types of spiders in the world, and each has its own unique traits.
+Knowing which spider is in your home can help you determine how to handle the situation.
+We’ve made a list of ten common spiders that you could find hiding in your house.

 Appearance: